1nVitr0/plugin-vscode-invert-if/packages/main/README.md

 ## Known Issues

-- `TypeScript` AST tree seems to be a bit unstable, which can lead to inconsistent inversion

-There are most likely a few more Bugs, but the tests are in the process of being expanded.
+There are most likely a few Bugs, but the tests are in the process of being expanded.

 ## Contributing